-On February 26, 1815, Napoleon Bonaparte, the French Emperor forced to step down from his throne in 1814, returned to Paris from his captivity on the Island of Elba.
-With only a few guards by his side, Napoleon sought to retake control of France by winning the French people’s broader support, who were disillusioned with the new Bourbon monarchy.
-However, Napoleon’s comeback appeared short-lived.
-It ended on June 22, 1815, after approximately 100 days, with his ultimate loss at the Battle of Waterloo to the Seventh Coalition (comprising Britain, Russia, Prussia, and Austria).
+On February 26, 1815, Napoleon Bonaparte, the French Emperor who had been forced to step down from his throne in 1814, returned to Paris from his captivity on the Island of Elba.
+With only a few guards by his side, Napoleon sought to retake control of France by winning the support of the French people, who were disillusioned with the restored Bourbon monarchy.
+However, Napoleon’s comeback was short-lived.
+It ended on June 18, 1815, after approximately 100 days, with his defeat at the Battle of Waterloo against the Seventh Coalition, comprising Britain, Russia, Prussia, and Austria.

 Napoleon Bonaparte was born on the island of Corsica on August 15, 1769, and graduated as an artillery officer from the French military academy in 1785.
-The French Revolution of 1789 was a stepping stone in Bonaparte’s military career.
-Supporting the revolutionary leaders, he grew close to Augustine Robespierre, the brother of Maximilian Robespierre, one of the most influential figures of the French Revolution.
-Augustine Robespierre recommended Napoleon to the Jacobins, a radical political faction involved in the French Revolution, to appoint Napoleon as the head of the Toulon operation.
-The French revolutionary army’s successful defeat of the English army in Toulon in 1793 marked Napoleon’s first significant victory and gave him the possibility to prove his loyalty and competence to the Directorate, the French government during 1795–1799.
-The Directorate appointed Napoleon as commander in chief of the Army of Italy in March 1796.
+During the French Revolution of 1789, he supported the revolutionary leaders.
+He grew close to Augustine Robespierre, the brother of Maximilien Robespierre, one of the most influential figures of the French Revolution.
+Augustine Robespierre recommended Napoleon to the Jacobins, a radical political faction involved in the French Revolution, which appointed Napoleon as the head of the Toulon operation.
+The French army’s successful defeat of the English army in Toulon in 1793 marked Napoleon’s first significant victory, giving him the opportunity to prove his loyalty and competence to the Directorate, the French government from 1795 to 1799.
+The Directorate appointed Napoleon as commander-in-chief of the army in Italy in March 1796.

 General Napoleon Bonaparte entered Italy across the Mediterranean coast in April 1796.
 On April 12, 1796, in Montenotte, and on May 10, 1796, at Lodi, he pushed the Austrian soldiers out of Lombardy.
 Early in 1797, Napoleon dispatched troops to Austria and concluded a peace settlement; as a result, the Austrian Empire was compelled to cede a substantial area of Italy to France.
 After a successful military campaign against Austria, Napoleon advanced on the Republic of Venice, ending its almost thousand-year independence.